Tired of Screens? Try These 5 Simple Digital Detox Habits

 You’re scrolling again—Instagram, emails, maybe flipping between apps like it’s a part-time job.
-Stuck onto Laptop Screens for hours compiling the last reports.
+Glued to digital devices for hours compiling reports.
 Sound familiar?
-You’re not alone looking for Digital Detox.
-For most adults between 25 and 40, screen time isn’t just a part of life—it is life.
-Whether you’re working remotely, streaming Netflix, or mindlessly checking notifications, digital fatigue is very real.
+You’re not alone.
+Digital detox has become essential in our smartphone era.
+For most adults between 25 and 40, screen time isn’t just a part of life—it defines life.
+Whether you’re working remotely, streaming Netflix, or constantly engaging in social networking sites, digital fatigue is real and relentless.

 1. Digital Detox Matters More Than Ever